"Reverse Japa?" Wizkid announces he is back home in Nigeria now, video trends

 Reactions as Wizkid announces relocation to Nigeria

-Legit.ng captured some of the comments that trailed the video, read them below:
+Legit.ng captured some of the comments that trailed the video, as netizens expressed doubts about Wizkid's statement about him relocating back to Nigeria.
+Read the reactions below:

 pyper_baddie: